 If you are the spouse or child of a State of Illinois Department of Corrections officer who was killed or became at least 90 percent disabled in the line of duty, you may be eligible for the Grant Program for Dependents of Correctional Officers.
 This grant provides assistance toward tuition and mandatory fees* for undergraduate or graduate study at ISAC-approved Illinois colleges.
 You may receive assistance for a maximum of the equivalent of four academic years (eight semesters or 12 quarters) of full-time enrollment.
 You do not need to be an Illinois resident at the time of enrollment to receive this grant.

 * Recipients attending approved public colleges in Illinois shall receive full payment of tuition and mandatory fees on their behalf.
 The grant will cover the difference in costs for courses taken at an out-of-district college that are not offered at a recipient's in-district college.
 Recipients attending approved private colleges in Illinois shall receive payment of tuition and mandatory fees in an amount not to exceed the maximum grant payable to a student enrolled in the most expensive comparable program of study at a public college in Illinois.
-Mandatory fees are those assessed by a college to every full-time student for each term.
-Examples include fees for activities, facility operations, grants, health, registration, technology, transportation and others.
+Mandatory fees are those assessed by a college that are required to deliver educational services to students for each term, regardless if the student is attending on-campus or through distance education.
+Examples include fees for activities, facility operations, grants, health, registration, technology, transportation and – when applicable – fees associated with online learning.
 The college determines fees that are considered mandatory.

 To be eligible, you must: